Blood (or Saliva) Tests

 Group B streptococcus (GBS) is a bacterium that can cause life-threatening infections in newborns.
 Many people carry GBS but do not become ill.
 One of every four to five pregnant women carry GBS in the rectum or vagina.
 During birth, a newborn may come in contact with this bacterium.

 meningitis.
-Once diagnosed, GBS infections can be treated through intravenous antibiotics.
+Once diagnosed, GBS infections can be treated through IV antibiotics.

 A woman can be checked for GBS during pregnancy.
 The test should be done late in pregnancy, during weeks 35-37.
-The doctor takes a swab of both the vagina and rectum, which is sent to a lab and grown in culture.
+A swab of both the vagina and the rectum are taken.
+The swabs are sent to a lab and grown in culture.

 If the result of the test is positive, then you are considered a carrier of GBS.
-If you test positive for GBS or are at high risk, your doctor will recommend giving you IV antibiotics during labor and delivery.
+If you test positive for GBS or are at high risk, IV antibiotics will be advised during labor and delivery.